Updated April 18, 2023

 3. cp -i: This option stands for interactive mode, which means that it will ask the user to overwrite the file by prompt.

-4. cp -l: This option is used to link file with other existing ones instead of copying it.
+4. cp -l: This option is used to link files with other existing ones instead of copying them.

 5. cp -L: It is will create a symbolic link for the file.